francescopennisi00/ProgettoDSBD/README.md

 We recommend to use POSTMAN as client in order to interact with the system by REST API. <br>
 For more information on the meaning and usefulness of endpoints we recommend to read documentation.
 [Documentation.](https://github.com/francescopennisi00/ProgettoDSBD/blob/main/docs/RelazioneDSBDGenovesePennisi2024.pdf)
-<br> If you want to use your application in Docker than you have to use base endpoint:
+<br> If you want to use your application in Docker then you have to use this base endpoint:

             http://weather.com:8080
-If you want to use your application in Kubernetes than you have to use base endpoint:
+If you want to use your application in Kubernetes then you have to use this base endpoint:

             http://weather.com